robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_05/k8s_histogram_eq/README.md

-# Guided Walkthrough: Kubernetes Distributed Image Processor
+# Guided Walkthrough: Docker Compose Distributed Image Processor

 This directory contains a complete, N-node distributed application designed to perform Histogram Equalization on uploaded image files (JPG/TIFF).
 It features a real Custom TCP Protocol implementing a Map-Reduce style algorithm to ensure mathematically correct global equalization without visual artifacts.
+The system is deployed using Docker Compose. (not yet Kubernetes)

 ## System Architecture